 If you’ve recently experienced income loss due to coronavirus, you can check the NEA Student Debt Navigator tool to see what options you may have for student loan debt reduction or forgiveness.

 Note that those relief options don’t apply to private student loan debt.
-Because the coronavirus situation and stimulus efforts are still developing, be sure to keep an eye out for any possible additional relief measures before making your refinancing decisions.
+Because the coronavirus situation and stimulus efforts are ongoing, be sure to keep an eye out for any possible additional relief measures before making your refinancing decisions.

 With all of that in mind, you can assess these pros and cons to help make the best choices for your situation.